Home Loan With Income Increase Mortgage Lending Guidelines

 How Do Home Buyers Qualify For Home Loan With Income Increase

-- If the borrower has been unemployed for six months or less and gets a new full time job in less than six months while he or she had gaps in employment, then the new full time job pay will be used
+- Borrowers unemployed for six months or less and gets a new full-time job in less than six months while he or she had gaps in employment, then the new full-time job pay will be used

-If the borrower has had a substantial wage increase or went from hourly to salary employment status due to a job promotion, the mortgage loan underwriter may just use the new income increase as qualified income without having to average the past two years of income.
+If the borrower has had a substantial wage increase or went from hourly to salary employment status due to a job promotion, the mortgage underwriter may just use the new income increase as qualified income without having to average the past two years of income.